lvillasen/Zynq-TDC-Test/README.md

  Work in progress using Vivado 2019.1

- Added measurement of coarse and two fine time intervals.
+ Added measurement & readout of coarse and two fine time intervals.

- To do: read the 2 fine-time intervals and add calibration scheme
+ To do: Test and add calibration scheme